visgl/loaders.gl/docs/modules/3d-tiles/api-reference/tiles-3d-loader.md

 // Note that visibleTiles will likely not immediately include all tiles
 // tiles will keep loading and file `onTileLoad` callbacks

-// To fully load a tileset, repeatedly select tiles until the tileset is loaded while (!tileset3d.isLoaded()) {
+// To fully load all tiles in a given view, repeatedly select tiles until the tileset is loaded while (!tileset3d.isLoaded()) {
   await tileset3d.selectTiles(viewport);
 }